-We believe in the power of the community to change attitudes on violence towards women and girls from black and minority ethnic (BME) communities.
+We believe in the power of the community to change attitudes on violence towards women and girls from Black and minoritised communities.

 We run projects and partnerships that aim to turn negative attitudes against women into positive ones.
 For example, we:

 - Communicate with women in the community to discuss issues of violence

 - Work with men who come forward to seek support on a woman’s behalf

 - Create relationships within the community to discourage violence and abuse